 UAE orders overnight curfew for deep clean, Gulf coronavirus cases rise

-The United Arab Emirates will impose overnight curfews as a temporary measure this weekend when it will carry out a nationwide disinfection campaign starting Thursday to curb the spread of the new coronavirus.
+The United Arab Emirates directed most of the public and private sectors to have the majority of staff work from home, and imposed overnight curfews as a temporary measure this weekend for a nationwide disinfection to combat the coronavirus.
 The regional business hub, which has confirmed 333 cases of the virus and two deaths, has not announced an official curfew or work suspension but has increasingly clamped down on movement.

-Authorities announced that the UAE will restrict movement of traffic and people overnight from Thursday until Sunday.
+Authorities announced restrictions on movement of traffic and people overnight from Thursday until Sunday for the disinfection drive.
 The restrictions will last from 8 p.m.
 (1600 GMT) to 6 a.m.
 Only essential service workers would be allowed out and violators will face fines, a security forces spokesman said in a press conference on Thursday.

+On Thursday, the UAE government ordered all federal ministries and establishments and the private sector to limit the number of staff in offices to 30%.
+It exempted sectors providing essential services including health, finance, energy, telecoms, security, military, cargo and food.

 Kuwait and Saudi Arabia have taken the most drastic steps, including imposing partial nationwide curfews and suspending work at most public and private sector establishments.
-VIRUS SPREAD
+Kuwait on Thursday banned all taxis, directed the state supply company to cover any basic food shortages and said it would disburse a month's salary to all Kuwaiti students abroad.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)